bupar01/raspberrypi-wsdd-install/README.md

 3. download wsdd.py from github
 1. move file to /usr/local/bin and make executable
-1. create service and enter into editor
+1. create service and open editor for edit

 {